Doctor of Osteopathic Medicine/

 Application Process for the D.O./M.S.
 Degree

 Students wishing to receive deferred admission to the medical school and complete their M.S. coursework prior to the first year of medical school should indicate their interest in the D.O./M.S. degree on the OSU supplemental application for medical school.
-Only students who successfully complete an on-campus interview for the D.O. program will be considered for this track and will be contacted with application instructions by the admissions department after interviews have concluded.
+Only students who successfully complete an on-campus interview for the D.O. program will be considered for this track.

-- A letter of recommendation from a person familiar with the educational background of the applicant.
-Comments should be made regarding the applicant’s research experience and expected motivation and productivity in research.
+- Three letters of recommendation from individuals familiar with the educational background of the applicant.
+At least one letter should contain comments regarding the applicant’s research experience and expected motivation and productivity in research.
+Letters of recommendation submitted to the D.O. program can be forwarded to the School of Biomedical Sciences, if requested.

-- Submit a Personal Statement that addresses (a) the applicant's research interests and (b) why the applicant desires to pursue a dual degree and (c) Account of applicant's research experience, including topics, techniques, presentations and publications, if any.
+- Account of applicant's research experience, including topics, techniques, presentations and publications, if any.
 Identifying graduate faculty as potential advisor is encouraged.

 Application review process

 The application review process described below is used to evaluate all applications to the graduate program.
-For applicants to the D.O./M.S. and D.O./Ph.D. program, the D.O. portion of the application is evaluated by the Student Selection Committee of OSU-College of Osteopathic Medicine, which has an application review process as well (not described below).
+For applicants to the D.O./M.S. and D.O./Ph.D. program, the D.O. portion of the application is evaluated by the Student Selection Committee of OSU College of Osteopathic Medicine, which has an application review process as well.